 However, he ran into immediate problems.
 The few existing Chicago-area casinos with poker rooms weren’t interested, and he was well known to — and actively rebuffed by — the three largest Chicago-area charitable-gaming companies, who collectively offer small daily cash games and tourneys across northeastern Illinois as allowed under that state’s gaming law.

-Instead, Bekavac launched his tour solo, booking several days in a hall at Sheraton Suites Chicago Elk Grove, not far from Elk Grove.
+Instead, Bekavac launched his tour solo, booking several days in a hall at Sheraton Suites Chicago Elk Grove, not far from Chicago.
 As for paying players who cashed, Bekavac devised a scheme to evade Illinois’ charitable-gaming laws.
 He decided to pay winning players in silver and gold bullion, and then was to have a precious-metals dealer on the premises who would immediately re-exchange that bullion for cash.

 When Illinois’s gaming regulators heard of the plan, they easily recognized the plan as a law-evading scheme and forbade the planned bullion exchange from taking place.
 That left the ongoing Midway Poker Tour entering its final day of play with no money on hand to pay the remaining players, while Bekavac took a flyer and never returned to the venue.

 He wasn’t the only one.
 The Midway Poker Tour’s lead tournament director, Jeremy Smith, also didn’t show up for the MPT’s final day, after Smith learned of the no-cash issues and no-pay issues for many of the event’s hired staff.
 Operationally, a Chicago-area charity that had been designated the recipient of some funds generated by the event, as mandated by Illinois law, stepped in and covered the last day of the event, receiving just a few hundred dollars in tips for their services.

 Some Midway players forced to accept bullion at inflated rates, others left unpaid